Advanced Simulator Authority

 .

-It is sometimes useful for the client creating a room to pass information to the Simulator handling that room.
-If the information is public and can be seen by other clients, using room Tags or a Key-Value dictionary is the best way to pass it.
+It is sometimes useful for the Client creating a room to pass information to the Simulator handling that room.
+If the information is public and can be seen by other Clients, using room Tags or a Key-Value dictionary is the best way to pass it.

 If, however, the information is secret and should be known only to the Simulator, then we can use the Simulator Payload: